OperationCode/front-end/CONTRIBUTING.md

 _Quick Note_: Our back-end API is not currently connected to this repo.

 The back-end is responsible for providing data for the front-end to display.
 This sometimes involves processing the data entered into the front-end, and running various jobs like inviting new users to Slack, or signing them up for our newsletter.
-Our back-end is written in Rails and it's source code can be viewed [here](https://github.com/OperationCode/back-end).
+Our back-end is composed of multiple services written with Python using Django and Flask and it's source code can be viewed in [back-end](https://github.com/OperationCode/back-end) and [resources_api](https://github.com/OperationCode/resources_api).
 It acts primarily as a "REST API".

 > "back-end" is synonymous with server, server-side, and "models & controllers".